Sylius/Sylius/docs/cookbook/customization/model.rst

     Many models in Sylius are **extended in the Core component**.
     If the model you are willing to override exists in the ``Core`` your should be extending the ``Core`` one, not the base model from the component.

-Why would you customize a model?
+Why would you customize a Model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To give you an idea of some purposes of models customizing have a look at a few examples: